Director of Parent Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't avoid standardized testing.
-We welcome it.
-If you seek a school that compromises on rigor or dilutes expectations, do not apply.
-But if you believe in establishing high standards—and supporting every student to meet them—begin here.
+Alpha doesn't shy away from standardized assessment.
+We lean into it.
+If you're seeking a school that avoids academic rigor or dilutes expectations, look elsewhere.
+But if you believe in establishing a high bar—and supporting every student in reaching it—begin here.

 👉 Watch MacKenzie explain (3 min)